 Note: No Steward can carry out his duties in a satisfactory manner unless he has, at the very least; a working knowledge of the GCR's and allied regulations.
 For National Championship events, it is compulsory for at least the MSA appointed Steward to hold a Clerk of Course Licence, valid for that specific category of sport.
+Refer to GCR 158.

-- i) Any person before acting as a Steward should have access to the following publications: - a) General Competition Rules (GCR's); - b) Standing Supplementary Regulations (SSRs); - c) International Sporting Codes (CSIs) (where applicable); - d) Supplementary Regulations (SRs) and final instructions issued by the Promoters / Organisers for the meeting. - ii) The function of the Stewards, acting as a body and not as individuals, is to constitute an impartial judicial body and, in so doing, to see that the organisers deal fairly with the competitors and that the competitors respect the organisers. - iii) The Clerk of the Course is responsible for the safety of spectators, officials and competitors and the Stewards will not concern themselves with these matters except in an emergency, or if it appears that the Clerk of the Course is failing to take appropriate action. - iv) For other than international events where the Stewards have prime responsibility, the Clerk of the Course effectively acts as the 'Chief Executive Officer' for any meeting and the Stewards should not interfere with him in the carrying out of his duties nor assume duties or responsibilities which are properly those of the Clerk of the Course. - v) The Stewards, during a meeting, should bring to the notice of the Clerk of the Course any serious shortcomings in organisation which may come to their notice and which may endanger spectators, officials or competitors, if not immediately rectified. - vi) The Stewards should not, except for the most urgent reasons, issue instructions directly to officials or competitors, but should always deal with and through the Clerk of the Course unless it appears to them that the meeting is not being properly or safely conducted or that important matters are being overlooked by the Clerk of the Course. - vii) If it is essential for the Stewards to take urgent action, the Clerk of the Course should be advised of the action taken as soon as possible. - viii) Should the circumstances warrant this, MSA shall have the right to appoint one or more alternate Stewards to hear protests which are not able to be heard during the event in question.
+- i) Any person before acting as a Steward should have access to the following publications: - a) General Competition Rules (GCR's); - b) Standing Supplementary Regulations (SSRs); - c) International Sporting Codes (CSIs) (where applicable); - d) Supplementary Regulations (SRs) and final instructions issued by the Promoters / Organisers for the meeting. - ii) The function of the Stewards, acting as a body and not as individuals, is to constitute an impartial judicial body and, in so doing, to see that the organisers deal fairly with the competitors and that the competitors respect the organisers. - The Clerk of the Course is primarily responsible for ensuring the safety of spectators, officials and competitors and the Stewards will generally not concern themselves with these matters except in an emergency, if they are acting in their capacity as Safety Officer (where so appointed) or if it appears that the Clerk of the Course is failing to take appropriate action. - iii) For other than international events where the Stewards have prime responsibility, the Clerk of the Course effectively acts as the 'Chief Executive Officer' for any meeting and the Stewards should not interfere with him in the carrying out of his duties nor assume duties or responsibilities which are properly those of the Clerk of the Course. - iv) The Stewards, during a meeting, should bring to the notice of the Clerk of the Course any serious shortcomings in organisation which may come to their notice and which may endanger spectators, officials or competitors, if not immediately rectified. - v) The Stewards should not, except for the most urgent reasons, issue instructions directly to officials or competitors, but should always deal with and through the Clerk of the Course unless it appears to them that the meeting is not being properly or safely conducted or that important matters are being overlooked by the Clerk of the Course. - vi) If it is essential for the Stewards to take urgent action, the Clerk of the Course should be advised of the action taken as soon as possible. - vii) Should the circumstances warrant this, MSA shall have the right to appoint one or more alternate Stewards to hear protests which are not able to be heard during the event in question.